 Phone contact for those needing emotional support

-- Call Door County DHHS, (920)746-7155 to request supportive contact from a therapist or case manager
+- Call Door County DHHS, at (920)746-7155 to request supportive contact from a therapist or case manager

 - MESH (Mental and Emotional Support Helpline), staffed by volunteers through Door County Emergency Services Coalition; 920-421-9111 for Northern Door or 920-746-6927 for Central and Southern Door.

 - A KIND VOICE, staffed by volunteers, 7 days a week, 8 am to 9 pm, 800-876-2399

 - Text “Hopeline” to 741741

 - Trevor Project for LGBTQ+, 866-488-7386 or text “START” to 678678

 - National Veterans Support Line 800-273-8255 or text 838255

 - Domestic Violence Advocacy Services 24-Hour Hotline, HELP of Door County, 920-743-8818 or 800-914-3571